neicnordic/neic.no/_posts/2017-09-15-open-call-for-travel-grants.md

 ---
 # Open call for course mobility and travel grants

-The [Ratatosk](/ratatosk) mobility enhancement programme is entering execution phase today.
+The [Ratatosk](/ratatosk) Mobility Enhancement Programme is entering execution phase today.
 The efforts of this Nordic mobility enhancement programme are directed to increasing the opportunities for trainees in two ways:
 * student mobility via travel grants and
 * course mobility.

 ## Ratatosk Travel grants available
 You can now apply for a [Ratatosk travel grant](https://neic.no/training/travel-grant/) - the grant will provide or supply travel funding for staff and end users (researchers) of the Nordic e-infrastructure community who can benefit from access to training programs offered in other Nordic countries.